Find out what is the best motherboard CPU combo for a basic, mainstream, gaming and home theater PC right here.

 Whether it's for home or office use, this robust and versatile motherboard CPU combo will be more than adequate for most people.
 Unless you're someone with exacting needs (heavy gamer, graphics designer, video professional, overclocker), this value-for-money combo is going to serve you well for the years to come.

 Mobile phones, tablets, laptops, handheld consoles, video game consoles...
-Nowadays you can play games on so many devices, but none can match a gaming PC's visual prowess and selection of games.
+Nowadays you can game on so many devices, but still nothing matches a gaming PC's visual prowess and vast selection of games.